Author

 Product Labels

 Another common place to find information about the shelf life of a product is on the product label itself.
 Many manufacturers include the shelf life details directly on the label to ensure easy visibility for consumers.
+To achieve accuracy and consistency, manufacturers commonly use industrial coding and marking systems such as thermal inkjet or laser printers to apply expiration dates and batch codes directly onto packaging materials.

 The label may display the “use by” date prominently, allowing consumers to determine the remaining shelf life of the product quickly.
 It is important to carefully inspect the label and note the specified date to ensure the product is used or consumed within the recommended time frame.